- January 9, 2022

 Stir in the flour and make a blonde roux.
 This will become a thick paste quickly.

 Add the butter as you go along to keep the mixture moist.
-The total butter I used in this recipe was 3/4 of a stick.
-Add the oyster liqueur.
-Cook over low heat for about an hour.
+The total butter I used in this recipe was one stick.
+But save a few TBS. of softened butter to add when you puree the mixture.
+Add the oyster liqueur if the mixture gets too dry.
+Cook over very low heat for about an hour.

 Stir in the bread crumbs.

-When you have a good puree, put the mixture in a piping bag ( I used a Wilton disposable one with an attached tip that I got from Party Store).
+When you have a good puree, put the mixture in a piping bag (I used a Wilton disposable one with an attached pink star tip that I got from Party Store).

 If you didn't shuck fresh oysters, use ceramic oyster shells and arrange them on a baking sheet.
 Place one or two oysters in each shell.
 Then, pipe the green puree onto the oysters in a circular pattern.